junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "That's not nonsense!"
 Dean protests futilely, sensing the burning gaze on his skull without having to look up.

 "Having some wings and coming from sky doesn't make them holy.
-We make them whores and playtoys and punchbags, and that's what they are!"
+We make them whores and playtoys and punchbags, and that's exactly what they are!"
 John snaps, throwing the bread back into the basket.
 "Those flying creatures are nothing more than entertainment to us.
 They are no stronger than us, no more powerful than us.
 We put them in chains and cuffs, and they can't move; we draw a circle with sigils, and they can't run; we beat them, and they bruise; we cut them, and they bleed.
 So tell me, why should we fear them or worship them?"

 Dean wonders distantly who's the first sicko to discover the sigils that work on the angels, and all those carved brass knuckles, cuffs, blades, and the oil from Jerusalem (It's a short trip after all, Jerusalem is only a day or two's distance away to the west, even faster with camels).